To the Members of ROTO PUMPS LTD

 Policy on prevention prohibition and redressal of sexual harassment at Workplace

-The Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on Prevention Prohibition and Redressal of Sexual Harassment at the Workplace inline with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules there under.
+Your Company has zero tolerance for sexual harassment at workplace and has adopted aPolicy on Prevention Prohibition and Redressal of Sexual Harassment at the Workplace inline with the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 and the Rules there under.
 The Policy aims to provideprotection to employees at the workplace and prevent and redress any complaint(s) ofsexual harassment and for matters connected or incidental thereto with the objective ofproviding a safe working environment where employees feel secure.
-The Company has alsoconstituted an Internal Complaints Committee to inquire into complaints of sexual harassment and recommendappropriate action.
-Your Company has not received any complaintof sexual harassment during the financial year 2015-16.
+Your Company hascomplied with the provisions of the Act relating to the constitution of InternalComplaints Committee to inquire into complaints of sexual harassment and recommendappropriate action.
+Your Company has not received any complaint of sexual harassmentduring the year under review.

 Vigil Mechanism / Whistle Blower Policy

-The Company has adopted a Whistle Blower Policy to provide a formal mechanism to theDirectors and employees to report their concerns about unethical behavior actual orsuspected fraud or violation of the Companys Code of Conduct or ethics policy.
+Your Company has adopted a Whistle Blower Policy to provide a formal mechanism to theDirectors and employees to report their concerns about unethical behavior actual orsuspected fraud or violation of the Company's Code of Conduct or ethics policy.
 The Policyprovides for adequate safeguards against victimization of employees who avail of themechanism and also provides for direct access to the Chairman of the Audit Committee.